Reissued with obsolete COVID-19 page links removed.

-Due to risks to civil aviation operating within the Persian Gulf and the Gulf of Oman region, including the United Arab Emirates, the Federal Aviation Administration (FAA) has issued an advisory Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+Due to risks to civil aviation operating within the Persian Gulf and the Gulf of Oman region, including the United Arab Emirates, the Federal Aviation Administration (FAA) has issued an advisory Notice to Air Missions (NOTAM).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

-If you decide to travel to the UAE:
+If you decide to travel to the United Arab Emirates: